-Interested in a Masters ski program for adults?
-Masters skiing is generally for ages 30 to 90+!, but this training program would also be open to young adults under 30 as well.
+Interested in a Masters Ski program for adults?
+Masters skiing is generally for ages 30 to 90+!, but it is also open to young adults under 30 as well.

-- Locations of training sessions: Conroy Park, Huntsville, or Arrowhead Park
+- Locations of training sessions: Conroy Park., Deerhurst Resort & Natural Way Rd., Arrowhead Park

-Petr is a highly qualified and experienced coach, has coached Olympic athletes and has most recently been coaching New South Wales XC Ski Team in Australia.
-For more information visit his website, www.lifeski.com.
+Petr is a highly qualified and experienced coach and has most recently been coaching an athlete on his way to Sochi.
+For more information, visit his website, www.lifeski.com

-- One – two training sessions per week
+- One training session per week with a coach

 - Training plan